Litetokens/wallet-cli/README.md

 Voting requires share.
 Share can be obtained by freezing funds.

-- The share calculation method is: **1** unit of share can be obtained for every **1TRX** frozen.
+- The share calculation method is: **1** unit of share can be obtained for every **1XLT** frozen.
 - After unfreezing, previous vote will expire.
 You can avoid the invalidation of the vote by re-freezing and voting.

-**Note:** The Tron Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.
+**Note:** The Litetokens Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.

 For example：

 ```
-freezebalance 123455 10000000 3   // Freeze 10TRX and acquire 10 units of shares
+freezebalance 123455 10000000 3   // Freeze 10XLT and acquire 10 units of shares

 votewitness 123455 witness1 4 witness2 6   // Cast 4 votes for witness1 and 6 votes for witness2 at the same time.